MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!--![popup.html display after pressing the Extension icon][ImagePart2Popupdialog]  -->

-## Updated strategy to display image at the top of the browser tab
+2. Update strategy to display image at the top of the browser tab

 After adding the button, the next task is to make it bring up the `images/stars.jpeg` image file at the top of the active tab page.

-Remember, each tab page has a unique own thread and the Extension has a separate thread.
+Remember, each tab page has a unique own thread and the extension has a separate thread.
 So, you must first create a content script and inject that content script into the tab page.
 Once you do that, you must send a message from your pop-up to that content script running on the tab page telling that content script what image to show, and how to show it.

-## Creating the pop-up JavaScript to send a message
+3. Create the pop-up JavaScript to send a message

 First, create `popup/popup.js` and add code to send a message to your not-yet-created content script that you must momentarily create and inject into your browser tab.
 To do that, the following code adds an `onclick` event to your pop-up display button.